comrade-palitos/theory/honesty.md

 -**Mao**, "On Correcting Mistaken Ideas in the Party"

->The contradictions and conflicts among the non-proletar- ian classes within the country, which can be utilised by the proletariat to weaken the enemy and to strengthen its own reserves.
+>The contradictions and conflicts among the non-proletarian classes within the country, which can be utilised by the proletariat to weaken the enemy and to strengthen its own reserves.
 >
 >The task of strategic leadership is to make proper use of all these